-The actual workload on the vessel may vary greatly depending on the type of vessel, market segment, route and traffic, the technology supporting the crew, etc. The shipowner therefore has a duty to repeatably make assessments of the manning of the vessel.
+The actual workload onboard a ship may vary greatly depending on the type of vessel, market segment, route and traffic, the technology supporting the crew, etc. The shipowner, therefore, has a duty to assess the vessel's manning repeatably.

-The digital transformation does affect how the work tasks can be distributed between the crew and technology and between the ship and land-based organisation.
+Digital transformation does affect how the work tasks can be distributed between the crew and technology and between the ship and land-based organisation.

 Advancements in wireless communication, sensor technology, and advanced analytics fuel the digital transformation.
-Connectivity is undergoing an evolutionary change in most parts of the world, and enhancement in satellite communications opens up the potential for successful cooperation between ships and land-based organisations.
-Increasing ship-to-shore connectivity creates vast amounts of data that shipping companies can extract insight and value from to make data-driven business decisions and optimise operations.
-Every aspect of operations at sea at the port and across the fleet can be optimised - from vessel tracking and predictive maintenance to crew safety and welfare.
+Connectivity is undergoing an evolutionary change in most parts of the world, and enhanced satellite communications open up the potential for successful cooperation between ships and land-based organisations.
+Increasing ship-to-shore connectivity creates vast amounts of data from which shipping companies can extract insight and value to make data-driven business decisions and optimise operations.
+Every aspect of operations at sea, at the port and across the fleet can be optimised - from vessel tracking and predictive maintenance to crew safety and welfare.

 Increased automation, autonomy and remote operations will also affect our work tasks and how we organise the work.
 The IMO has suggested the term Maritime Autonomous Surface Ships (MASS) as a general name for these new ship types.
 A MASS has been defined as a ship that can operate independently of human interaction to a varying level.
-Maritime professionals are then becoming system managers.
-In-depth skills to understand complex systems, onboard and onshore, are needed to serve the needed redundancy of all systems.
+Maritime professionals are thus becoming system managers and in-depth skills to understand complex systems, onboard and onshore, are needed to serve the needed redundancy of all systems.

-Distributed maritime capabilities where knowledge and competence are increasingly distributed to technology, procedures, and land-based organisations will change the work tasks of the individual maritime professionals.
+Distributed maritime capabilities where knowledge and competence are increasingly distributed to technology, procedures, and land-based organisations will change the work tasks of individual maritime professionals.
 For example, vessel positions, manoeuvres, speed, fuel consumption, cargo condition, and so on can be monitored in control centres.
 Fleet managers will then be able to analyse this data, enabling them to advise the captain and crew on navigation, weather patterns, fuel consumption and port arrival.
 We will have distributed maritime capabilities and dispersed ship crew with other roles and responsibilities than we can see in current operations.
 Soft skills are needed to master communication throughout the value chain.

 Also, sensor data from onboard integrated machinery systems is increasingly transferred to shore centres.
-Digital twins enable real-time data analytics by using AI and machine learning tools to support rich management and operational view of the entire supply chain.
-This technology will enable a high degree of streamlining operations from ship control centres.
+Digital twins enable real-time data analytics using Al and machine learning tools to support rich management and operational view of the entire supply chain.
+This technology will enable high-streamlining operations from ship control centres.

 The fixing of malfunctions onboard often requires outside expertise from the suppliers.
 While ships were traditionally autonomous organisational systems that the maritime professionals onboard mastered alone, they are now increasingly part of large networks of ships, several internal and external IT systems, control centres, yards, certification agencies and regulations.
 Common broker platforms and e-commerce will simplify and secure the supply chain and reduce the amount of paperwork in the value chain under blockchain technology.
-These advances enable integration of the business process and reduce transaction costs.
+These advances enable the integration of the business process and reduce transaction costs.

-The complexity of socio-technical systems into which ships are increasingly woven requires increasingly complex control systems.
+The complexity of socio-technical systems into which ships are increasingly woven requires complex control systems.
 We have coined this transition distributed maritime capabilities and the use of dispersed teams.